ACN Peace Scholars

 The purpose of the Ashland Center for Nonviolence Peace Scholar Program is to enrich a student’s knowledge of nonviolence, skills for leadership and opportunities for peace-related experiences.
 It empowers self-motivated learners to pursue their interests, develop their understanding and skills and translate their passions into meaningful action.

 As a Peace Scholar, students will have access to mentorship, resources and opportunities through ACN.
 This could include project funding, leadership training, community partnerships and more.
 Peace Scholars are encouraged to explore, grow and create lasting positive change both on campus and beyond.
-As part of the Peace Scholars Program, each scholar will develop an individualized plan to pursue a project that reflects their personal interests and deepens their engagement with themes of peace and nonviolence.
+As part of the Peace Scholar Program, each scholar will develop an individualized plan to pursue a project that reflects their personal interests and deepens their engagement with themes of peace and nonviolence.

 Image